Sondzus/MathStat474/README.md

 * wk10, day1:  mathematical independence.
 Also, two more special r.v.s: multinomial and hypergeometric distributions.
 Then, onto stats...
 Regarding random samples in section 8.1: note that we already covered  ideas behind these concepts during the first few weeks.
 * wk11, day1: Recall that the sampling distribution of the sample mean is given by the Central Limit Theorem.
 Application / example.
 Summary of probability (what have we learned) and intro to inference.
 Three types of statistical inference.
 Point estimation and unbiased estimators.
 What does it mean to estimate a parameter for a population?
 Connecting the dots: estimators, statistics, parameters, means, and variances.
 * wk11, day2: Wrapping up last lecture's discussion with more examples.
 Intro to interval estimation.
 Confidence intervals for population mean.
+* wk12, day1: "Guessing" confidence intervals for proportions.
+Why is sample size typically around 1100 in popular media polls?
+(The minimum sample size necessary to achieve a 3% margin of error for population proportion confidence intervals!)

 ### HW formatting